atomikaya/fiction/assets/stories/the-usual-stars/02/src/draft.md

 The octocat shows a small package, the size of a big book.

 > Well.
 Anyway.
-This needs to be delivered before two days to Ash Grozenfeld of the Itnis Peninsula.
+This needs to be delivered before two days to Ash Grozenfeld of the Itnis System.
 The details are on the box.

 > Yeah, that's what parcels are for.
 Anything else?
 Why didn't you just go through a mainstream mail service if what you need is speed?